 A cash loan is a short-term personal loan with a fixed interest rate and repayment period.
-It is usually unsecured, which means that it is lower risk as the borrower would not need to put up collateral in order to apply for one (but of course, there are also secured personal loan options).
+It is usually unsecured, which means the borrower does not need to pledge any collateral to apply for one (but of course, there are also secured personal loan options).

 One of the most important factors to consider when applying for a cash loan is finding a low and competitive interest rate.
 However, a lower interest rate does not always mean that you are getting a cheaper loan.